cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 Thus, in summary, we found the following **algorithm** to find strongly connected components:

-1st step.
-Run sequence of depth first search of graph $G$ which will return vertices with increasing exit time $tout$, i.e. some list $order$.
+ - Step 1.
+Run a sequence of depth first searches on $G$, which will yield some list (e.g. `order`) of vertices, sorted on increasing exit time $t_\text{out}$.

-2nd step.
-Build transposed graph $G^T$.
-Run a series of depth (breadth) first searches in the order determined by list $order$ (to be exact in reverse order, i.e. in decreasing order of exit times).
-Every set of vertices, reached after the next search, will be the next strongly connected component.
+- Step 2.
+Build the transpose graph $G^T$, and run a series of depth first searches on the vertices in reverse order (i.e., in decreasing order of exit times).
+Each depth first search will yield one strongly connected component.

-Algorithm asymptotic is $O(n + m)$, because it is just two depth (breadth) first searches.
+The runtime complexity of the algorithm is $O(n + m)$, because depth first search is performed twice.

 Finally, it is appropriate to mention [topological sort](topological-sort.md) here.
 First of all, step 1 of the algorithm represents reversed topological sort of graph $G$ (actually this is exactly what vertices' sort by exit time means).
 Secondly, the algorithm's scheme generates strongly connected components by decreasing order of their exit times, thus it generates components - vertices of condensation graph - in topological sort order.